MooersLab/bib2item3/README.md

 ## DESCRIPTION

-Script to reformat Bibtex reference library into bibitems for specific scientific journals.
+Script to reformat BibTeX reference library into bibitems for specific scientific journals.
 Supports only Protein Science at this time.